dotnet/runtime/docs/design/features/standalone-gc-loading.md

 ## Outstanding Questions

 How can we provide the most useful error message when a standalone GC fails to load?
-In the past it has been difficult to determine what preciscely has gone wrong with `coreclr_initialize` returns a HRESULT and no indication of what occured.
+In the past it has been difficult to determine what preciscely has gone wrong with `coreclr_initialize` returns a HRESULT and no indication of what occurred.

 Same question for the DAC - Is `E_FAIL` the best we can do?
 If we could define our own error for DAC/GC version mismatches, that would be nice; however, that is technically a breaking change in the DAC.